shmulik-kummer/fireblocks-task/README.md

 5. **EXPENSE_ACCOUNT_ID** - The expanse account id
 6. **ASSET_ID** = The asset type. for testing purposes use "AMOY_POLYGON_TEST"
 7. **BALANCE_THRESHOLD** = The expanse account balance threshold (balance below will trigger a top-up attempt)

+## Usage
+1. **Configure Webhook URL** - Set the webhook URL in your Fireblocks dashboard to point to your instance URL. click [here](https://developers.fireblocks.com/docs/webhooks-notifications#configuring-webhook-urls) for detailed information on how to configure webhooks on the Fireblocks platform

+* **Important** - Each webhook URL must be a complete, globally available HTTPS address.

+2. Run the Flask application

+    `python app.py`

 ## Logging
 The application uses Python's built-in logging module to log various events.
 Logs are configured in the _logging_config.py_ file to output to both the console and a file named _app.log_.